 One of the most commonly asked questions I receive these days is, “how should I clean my Hot Liquor Tank?”
 Ever since the Hot Liquor Tank has been in existence, this has been a difficult task.
 To make matters worse, standard nitric/phosphoric acid cleaners used in brewery CIP (clean-in-place) do not work well to remove this type of scale and rust.
 So, what is a brewer to do?

 Birko’s Ac Tec 100 is very effective at removing baked-on scale and rusty metal.
 It is hydrochloric acid-based and contains surfactants and a corrosion inhibitor.
-Simply use 4-6 oz. of Ac Tec 100 for 45-60 minutes at 120-130°F to effectively remove the scale and rust from the tank.
+Simply use 4-6 oz. of Ac Tec 100 per gallon of 120-130°F water for 45-60 minutes to effectively remove the scale and rust from the tank.
 Then, after rinsing it well, Birko recommends using an alkaline cleaner like Cir-Q-Late to make sure Ac Tec 100 is fully neutralized.

 Birko has a full line of brewery cleaning, sanitizing, and process aids, along with the technical support to go along with them.
 Give us a call to make your life easier and help you make great beer, batch after batch!